ashikulbarichy/lunardash/README.md

 # lunardash
-This is an inventory management for a small electronic product reseller.
+This is an inventory management for a small electronic product distributor.